| The discussion on the strategic

 decisions reserved to the competence of the national sections.

 You can’t have it both ways, Comrade Hansen!)
+The world congress document had

 a different objective – a strategic and not a tactical one.